Building hana-opensap-cloud-2020 Part 1: Introduction

 The first step is to understand what content is already out there for the SAP HANA native developer and what gaps we had as well.
 The starting point for most of the new content creation we’ve done recently was to build upon the last openSAP HANA software development course – the hana7 one:

 This course was launched in early 2019 and based upon HANA and XSA 2.0 SPS 03 (on premise and/or HANA, express edition).
-But most of the modern concepts were there in the course – HANA Deployment Infrastructure, micro-service/container based development, etc. This course even used an early version of the SAP Cloud Application Programming model.
+But most of the modern concepts were there in the course – HANA Deployment Infrastructure, micro-service/container-based development, etc. This course even used an early version of the SAP Cloud Application Programming model.
 For the concepts and architecture view, I still recommend that developers look at the content in this course (plus hana5 && hana6).

 But there are source code and exercises that accompany this course as well that haven’t necessarily aged as well depending upon where you are working.
-If you are working in HANA on premise or HANA, express edition with the SAP Web IDE for SAP HANA and targeting XSA; then these exercises are still valid and should work fine.
+If you are working in HANA on premises or HANA, express edition with the SAP Web IDE for SAP HANA and targeting XSA; then these exercises are still valid and should work fine.
 I even have a large video series that walks through all of these exercises that you can follow along with.
-Here is the playlist for this 76 video series: SAP HANA Basics for Developers Playlist
+Here is the playlist for this 64-video series: SAP HANA Basics for Developers Playlist

 Where to Next?

-So while the conceptual content of the openSAP course and some of the introductory videos from the earlier series are still an excellent starting point for new developers that need to get terminology and architecture down; you might not want to go too deep into the exercises and related content unless you specifically need to target only XSA and SAP Web IDE for SAP HANA.
+So, while the conceptual content of the openSAP course and some of the introductory videos from the earlier series are still an excellent starting point for new developers that need to get terminology and architecture down; you might not want to go too deep into the exercises and related content unless you specifically need to target only XSA and SAP Web IDE for SAP HANA.
 Let’s provide a roadmap of content to study for new and experienced developers both.

 Which Flavor of HANA?

 If you are new to HANA and HANA Development and unsure where to start, then let me suggest that you begin with SAP HANA Cloud free trial.
-There is almost no barrier to get started.
+There is almost no barrier to getting started.
 Nothing to install locally as everything is browser based.
 And the process is completely free as SAP provides you access to a private HANA server running in the cloud for 12 months.
 Not just free from a license standpoint, but SAP also pays all the hardware hosting costs as well.

 In addition, I would suggest beginning with this tutorial: Developer Tutorial: Help Thomas Get Started with SAP HANA.
 While there are many excellent other tutorials and videos provided by SAP, this would be my suggested entry point for developers.
-It will also help you onboard to the SAP HANA trial if you don’t already have access.
+It will also help you onboard the SAP HANA trial if you don’t already have access.
 It will then take you through some basic development scenarios that also showcase the unique aspects of HANA development.
 Best of all, it’s the first tutorial we update whenever there are changes/new features since it is the recommended starting point.

 Which Programming Model?